 2) Make It Comprehensive

-You visual identity is a tool kit to help brand designers (and any content creators) communicate on behalf of your brand.
-Whether they’re creating quote cards for Instagram, animations for a brand video, or a new infographic, your visual identity should equip them with the knowledge to do their job well.
+The whole reason you’re creating a cohesive visual brand is to empower content creators to communicate on behalf of your brand.
+Whether they’re creating quote cards for Instagram, animations for a brand video, or a new infographic, your branding should empower them to do their job well.

 - Data visualization

 - Interactive elements

 Above all, remember that each of these elements should also be designed for maximum impact.